sheikhmishar/localhost-tunnel/README.md

 ## Features:
 1. Make any HTTP request and get response as one would make in local server
+2. No hastle of installing third party tool
-2. Very simple to use.
-Just client needs to open the web page and type his running http port.
+3. Very simple to use.
+Open the web page and type your running server's HTTP port
+4. On screen real time log viewer

 ## Screenshots: